 Ahoy New York’s Pictures from Chinatown Restaurant Week, New York City

 We here at Ahoy New York took advantage of some of the Chinatown Restaurant Week specials over the past week.
-We were able to try several restaurants and shops and here are our pictures of all the foodie goodness!
+We were able to try several restaurants and shops and here are our pictures and thoughts of all the foodie goodness!
 There is only a few days left so act now or you will have to wait another year.

 Nom Wah Tea Parlor – 13 Doyers St